GMC-Modding-Team/Community-Mod-Compilation-Deprecated/Updating Legacy JSON.md

 # Bleeding
 I have no idea where to start with this.
 If you have any information, please feel free to comment.

+# blob and slime
+It turns out that THE BLOB is not the same as the blobs you see around all the time.
+Check out [blobs are slimes](https://github.com/CleverRaven/Cataclysm-DDA/pull/42287) for more info.
+Mentions to blob may have to be updated to slime.

 # blueprint